Planning solar lighting? Ignore this at your peril

 This blog is to assist lighting, assets and project manager professional plan, procure and install successful outdoor solar lighting (street, path, car park, area, park, jetty, marina).

-Solar lighting is now a proven reliable and commercially viable solution for many lighting applications and is fast becoming a mainstream solution utilised by some of the most well-known and discerning councils, government departments, mining companies, contracting companies and companies.
+Solar lighting is now a proven reliable and commercially viable solution for many lighting applications and is fast becoming a mainstream technology utilised by some of the most well-known and discerning councils, government departments, mining companies, contracting companies and companies.

 The improvement of technology and methodologies over the past 10 years have been significant, however there are still inexperienced manufacturers/suppliers supplying product that is not up to an acceptable standard.